It's always the smallest cities that store the most amazing attractions.

-How so?
-Because it is an exciting house where you will find a club, a dance hall and a bar all in one place!
+Seville Quarter is where you will find a club, a dance hall, and a bar all in one place!

 Pensacola’s nightlife has become even more attractive, and it is all because of Seville Quarter!

-Pensacola Museum of Art
+Admire the Displays at the Pensacola Museum of Art

-It was, in fact, the city's courthouse, shore patrol and police department, before being renovated in 1954.
+It was, in fact, the city's courthouse, shore patrol, and police department before being renovated in 1954.

-The museum also holds art classes, lectures and workshops.
-Visiting a former jail never sounded this fun, isn’t it?
+The museum also holds art classes, lectures, and workshops.

-Pensacola MESS Hall
+Learn Something New at the Pensacola MESS Hall

-Located in downtown Pensacola, it is a fascinating science museum, featuring displays of ‘Math, Engineering, Science and Stuff’.
+Located in downtown Pensacola, it is a fascinating science museum featuring displays of "Math, Engineering, Science and Stuff."

 It’s almost a decade old, having been established in 2012 by Megan and Jerry Pratt.

-Their mission is a noble one – to educate and inspire the curiosity of those who understand and want to learn more about science.
+Their mission is a noble one: to educate and inspire the curiosity of those who understand and want to learn more about science.

 Amazingly, it accommodates every age group, especially children.

-You can enjoy several immersive exhibits, along with hands-on activities, adventurous experiments, interactive workshops and even camp sessions!
+You can enjoy several immersive exhibits, along with hands-on activities, adventurous experiments, interactive workshops, and even camp sessions.

-Honoured with the Best of the Bay award by the Pensacola News Journal in 2016, the MESS Hall combines education with fun!
-Who wouldn’t enjoy something like that?
+Honored with the Best of the Bay Award by the Pensacola News Journal in 2016, the Pensacola MESS Hall combines education with fun.

-Big Lagoon State Park
+Enjoy a Nature Retreat at Big Lagoon State Park

 It is spread over 705 acres of land, lined by the northern boundary of Big Lagoon and the Pensacola Bay to the east.